Banking in China: Supervisory bodies

 The People's Bank of China (PBOC) is China's central bank, which formulates and implements monetary policy.
 The PBOC maintains the banking sector's payment, clearing and settlement systems, and manages official foreign exchange and gold reserves.
 It oversees the State Administration of Foreign Exchange (SAFE) for setting foreign-exchange policies.

 According to the 1995 Central Bank law, PBOC has full autonomy in applying the monetary instruments, including setting interest rate for commercial banks and trading in government bonds.
 The State Council maintains oversight of PBOC policies.
+The PBC does not have central bank independence and is politically required to implement the policies of the Chinese Communist Party (CCP).

 China Banking Regulatory Commission (CBRC) was officially launched on April 28, 2003, to take over the supervisory role of the PBOC.
 The goal of the landmark reform is to improve the efficiency of bank supervision and to help the PBOC to further focus on the macroeconomy and monetary policy.
+Most of the functions of the Central Financial Work Commission, which had been created in 1998 as the implementing body for Communist Party financial policies, coordinating regulatory agencies in the financial sector, conducting investigations and disciplinary inspections, and making personnel recommendations, were transferred to the CBRC.

 According to the official Announcement by CBRC posted on its website, the CBRC is responsible for "the regulation and supervision of banks, asset management companies, trust and investment companies as well as other deposit-taking financial institutions.
 Its mission is to maintain a safe and sound banking system in China."